-The adult-use and medical cannabis home cultivation legalization bill S 353 introduced by State Senator Vin Gopal (D-Monmouth) has gained new co-sponsors, including a former Republican Sheriff.
+The adult-use and medical cannabis home cultivation legalization bill S 353 introduced by State Senator Vin Gopal (D-Monmouth) has gained new co-sponsors.
+They include a former Republican Sheriff.

-The bill gained two new co-sponsors in the State Senate and two primary sponsors in the Assembly where it was introduced as A 3657.
+The bill gained two new co-sponsors in the State Senate.
+And it gained two primary sponsors in the Assembly where it was introduced as A 3657.

 Republican State Senator Jean Stanfield (R-Burlington), who first took office earlier this year, has endorsed Gopal’s bill.
-She replaced former Senator Diane Addiego, a Republican who defected to the Democrats and then lost her re-election bid last year.
+She replaced former Senator Diane Addiego.
+Addiego was a Republican who defected to the Democrats and then lost her re-election bid last year.
 Stanfield was previously an Assemblywoman who first took office in 2019.

-She said she has spoken to many people in her district, including Vietnam War Veterans and cancer patients, who urged her to support cannabis home cultivation.
+She said she has spoken to many people in her district, including Vietnam War Veterans and cancer patients.
+They urged her to support cannabis home cultivation.

 “They keep saying they can’t grow their own medicine, and it’s so expensive,” Stanfield said.
 “It’s been pretty frequent when people raise the issue.”